turibe/us-county-adjacency/README.md

 ## Intro

-The US County Adjacency graph is a fun one to explore, but the text file from the US census (https://www.census.gov/programs-surveys/geography/library/reference/county-adjacency-file.html) has some typos (as of March 17, 2024).
+The US County Adjacency Graph is fun to explore, but the text file from the US census (https://www.census.gov/programs-surveys/geography/library/reference/county-adjacency-file.html) has some typos (as of March 17, 2024).
-This repo fixes them and adds a tab-separated (TSV) file.
+This repo fixes them and adds a [tab-separated (TSV) file](https://github.com/turibe/us-county-adjacency/blob/main/county_adjacency.tsv).

 ### The typos